Two-Body Contact Dynamics in a Bose Gas near a Fano-Feshbach Resonance: Fitting procedure to extract and

 \section{Fitting procedure to extract $R^\star$ and $\Gb^{\mathrm{on}}$}

-To compare the experimental data with the numerical simulations for $L_2(t_\textrm{on}, t_\textrm{off})$, we use a Floquet-based numerical approach that solves Eq.~\eqref{eqForphi3} and averages the instantaneous loss rate over a full modulation cycle, $t_\mathrm{on}+t_\mathrm{off}$ (see Ref.~\cite{Sykes2017} and last section), which depends on both on- and off-resonant parameters.
+To compare the experimental data with the numerical simulations for $L_2(t_\textrm{on}, t_\textrm{off})$, we use a Floquet-based numerical approach that solves Eq.~(4) with periodic $E_0(t)$ and averages the instantaneous loss rate over a full modulation cycle, $t_\mathrm{on}+t_\mathrm{off}$ (see Ref.~\cite{Sykes2017} and the last section of this Supplemental Material), which depends on both on- and off-resonant parameters.